-Participants stand in a circle.
+Or participants stand in a circle.
 A participant or a facilitator might offer a statement.
 The other participants find a position to this statement.

 The centre of the circle might be: I totally agree.
 Who remains there, says, that he or she agrees totally.
 Who goes outside of the circle says, that he or she is less convinced from the statement.

-Another possibility is to use sociometry with other figures, like lines, or maps.
+Sociometry works also with other figures, like lines, or maps.
 In example, ask the participants to build a map with their home cities.
 Or that they order the group according to the feet size.

 - Concentric circles (in example distancing themselves or agreeing with a statement... )